manhquang04/fcj-aws/content/2-Proposal/_index.md

 - Limited observability causes slow incident response and delayed threat detection

 ### Solution
 The project delivers a complete serverless architecture with automated CI/CD, integrated security, and comprehensive monitoring.
-The deployment pipeline automates from GitLab through CodePipeline, CodeBuild, Semgrep (SAST), Trivy (container scanning), Terraform (IaC), and CodeDeploy, ensuring every change is tested and security-scanned.
+The deployment pipeline automates from GitLab CI/CD through three stages: lint (Semgrep SAST), build (Docker build + Trivy container scanning), and deploy (Terraform infrastructure provisioning), ensuring every change is tested and security-scanned.
 The delivery layer uses Route 53, CloudFront, and WAF to accelerate and protect the application.
 The serverless backend with Cognito (authentication), API Gateway, Lambda, DynamoDB, Secrets Manager, and KMS ensures data security.
 A multi-layer monitoring system (CloudWatch, CloudTrail, GuardDuty, EventBridge, SNS) detects and alerts on incidents instantly.

 ### Benefits and Return on Investment (ROI)
 The solution delivers significant technical and financial benefits: full automation reduces deployment time by 80-90% and eliminates manual errors, integrated security reduces vulnerability risks, CDN and serverless architecture ensure high performance with automatic scaling, and centralized monitoring enables 70-80% faster incident detection.
 Financially, operational costs are estimated at ~$20-40/month for small to medium scale, significantly lower than traditional infrastructure, with no upfront hardware investment and 60-70% reduction in operational labor costs.
 Expected payback period is 1-2 months, while providing an extensible foundation for future projects.